 { "email": "user@example.com", "dataFields": { "cats": [ { "name": "Snowball", "color": "White", "age": 4, "favoriteToy": "Fluffy stick" }, { "name": "Whiskers", "color": "Orange", "age": 2, "favoriteToy": "Laser pointer" } ] } }

-Additionally, Iterable can store arrays within any given data type.
+Iterable automatically treats any field with an array value as an array, while the values within the array are treated as the data type of the field.
 For example, you can store an array of strings within a string data type.

 The following request body for the POST /api/users/update